tianyi2013/football-betting-strategy-analysis/UNIFIED_APP_README.md

 ## Overview

-The unified application consolidates both `main_app.py` and `multi_league_app.py` into a single, comprehensive betting strategy application that supports all 5 major European leagues.
+The unified application provides a single, comprehensive betting strategy application that supports all 5 major European leagues with advanced strategy analysis and prediction capabilities.

 ## 🚀 Quick Start